Independent versus restricted advice: What's the difference?

 When you first meet with a financial adviser, they must tell you in writing whether the advice they offer is independent or restricted.

-In many cases, while restricted advisers or firms can cater for a broad range of financial planning needs, if you want access to the widest possible range of products and solutions, then you may wish to consider independent advice in the first instance.
+In many cases, while restricted advisers or firms can cater for a broad range of financial planning needs, if you want access to the widest possible range of products and solutions, you may wish to consider independent advice in the first instance.

 It’s important to note that whether an adviser is independent or restricted is only one part of the process when selecting a suitable adviser.
 There's lots more for you to weigh up.
-We’ve got a handy guide here on everything you need to think about.

-Learn more: can I have more than one financial adviser?
+Learn more: Can I have more than one financial adviser?

 How do the costs for independent and restricted advice differ?